speedata/publisher/README.md

 Bugs
 ----

-Please use the [github bug tracker](https://github.com/speedata/publisher/issues) for reporting bugs or write an email.
+Please use the [GitHub bug tracker](https://github.com/speedata/publisher/issues) for reporting bugs or write an email.
 See below for contact details.

 License / Contributing